SabFloki/catifyAppSampleMobAutomation/README.md

 # APPIUM-Cucumber-BDD-WDIO

-Boilerplate project to run native and browser for android and ios using cucumber with page object pattern.
+Sample Project and cat app to run native and browser for android and ios using cucumber with page object pattern.

 ## Based on